 When Cambridge Audio announced a new model in its inaugural and two-time What Hi-Fi?
-Award-winning Melomania line-up, we heaved a collective sigh of relief.
+Award-winning Melomania line-up in 2021, we heaved a collective sigh of relief.
 The Melomania 1 Plus (or Melomania 1+) promise the same look and feel of their decorated older sibling, the original Melomania 1, but with additional app support, customisable EQ settings and the British audio firm's innovative High-Performance Audio Mode.

 So how good do they sound, and are they worth upgrading to?